alexmadeathing/dilate/README.md

 For feature requests, please [submit a feature request](https://github.com/alexmadeathing/dilate/issues/new?assignees=&labels=enhancement&template=feature_request.md&title=).

-If you have ideas and want to contribute directly, please start by creating an [Idea discussion](https://github.com/alexmadeathing/dilate/discussions/new) in the discussions area.
-Allow others to comment prior to committing to doing the work.
-When all parties agree on the design, the work may begin.
-When your code is ready to be published, please submit a pull request referring back to your Idea discussion.
-We are unlikely to accept a pull request that has not gone through this process, unless it is for a very small change.
+If you have ideas and want to contribute directly, pull requests are most welcome.
+If it's a small change just submit a pull request.
+If you're planning a large or breaking change, please create an [Idea discussion](https://github.com/alexmadeathing/dilate/discussions/new) in the discussions area so that we can reach a concensus.

 # References and Acknowledgments
 Many thanks to the authors of the following white papers: